“Untold Stories” Part II

 © GMB Akash / www.gmb-akash.com

-When I reach to the top of the mountain I could not miss the chance to take photos of those workers, who were working in coal mine.
-One of my friend was just beside me & hurried me to skip from there.
-Just after few minutes suddenly three men came hold me & my camera tightly, caught my friend as well.
+When I reached to the top of the mountain I could not miss the chance to take photos of those workers, who were working in coal mine.
+One of my friend was just beside me and poked me to skip from there.
+Just after few minutes suddenly three men came in the place.
+Then hold me & my camera tightly, caught my friend as well.

 Jharkand, India.
 One of the largest coal mines in Asia.